sudohardik/Flux-POC/README.md

-# Flux exmaple to manage Helm Chart Deployment and Application
+# Flux example to manage Helm Chart Deployment and Application

 Please refer to the Flux documentation for [installation options.](https://fluxcd.io/docs/installation/)